A Smelly Situation: Why You Should Opt-In for Sewer/Sump Pump Coverage

 As a result, the damage from sump pump failure and water backup also tends to be very expensive.
 Whether you have a fully furnished basement, or you simply store valuables down there, cleaning up afterwards can be a financial nightmare.
-In fact, water damage and freezing were the third most expensive claims between 2012 and 2016 at an average of $9,633 per claim.
+In fact, water damage and freezing were expensive claims between 2012 and 2016 at an average of $9,633 per claim.

 The same study also points out that if you have a house located in a southern state, your claim is on average 61 percent more expensive than houses in a northern state.

 Water Backup Coverage is a Cheap Way to Protect Your Home